Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-The humor is highlighted by amusingly inept climbers who frequently get into trouble, adding a comedic touch.
-Additionally, the characters themselves are described as quite funny, enhancing the game's lighthearted appeal.
+The humor in the game is highlighted by the amusingly clueless climbers who often get into trouble, and the characters are noted to be quite funny overall.

 • “Characters are quite funny.”